AMA Indigenous Medical Scholarship Overview and Conditions

 - if a recipient withdraws from a medical degree.

-The Scholarship may also be withheld or terminated if a Scholarship holder’s performance in any semester is unsatisfactory in the opinion of the head of the medical faculty or institution.
+The Scholarship may also be withheld or terminated if a Scholarship holder’s performance in any semester is unsatisfactory.
 The final decision to withhold or terminate a Scholarship is at the discretion of the AMA.

 The Scholarship may be suspended, terminated or withheld if any false or misleading information is provided on the application, or relevant information is omitted from the application.